trek-view/basecamp/_posts/2021-07-16-migrating-from-mapillary-api-v3-to-v4.md

 As some of the new API documentation is yet to be published by Mapillary and the shutdown of v3 on August 18, 2021 is rapidly approaching ([evolving Mapillary API v4 documentation here](https://www.mapillary.com/developer/api-documentation)), I wanted to use this weeks post to document our migration path from v3 to v4, should it prove useful to anyone else.

+Mapillary have removed all v3 API documentation from their site, [luckily the Wayback Machine allowed me to cross-reference the old docs](https://web.archive.org/web/20201106093440/https://www.mapillary.com/developer/api-documentation/).

 ## Authorization

 This still follows an Oauth 2.0 flow in v4, as was the case in v3.